kammitama5/kammitama5.github.io/_posts/2023-06-26-Monday-June-26th.md

 "that ship has already sailed".

 ## The Second Time
 - The second time I was at well-known studio in Hollywood, where the Production coordinator had called me for an interview.
-This time, I had an ally.
+This time, I had an advocate.
 The makeup artist was enthralled by my courage.
 With our friendly banter, I left assured again that I had gotten the job according to the Production
 Coordinator, but this time I was a set technician, and to be honest there was no one who looked like me, and this job was pretty much male-dominated.
 But on the way out, I heard my friend say, exasperated, "omg have you ever seen anyone like her on set before!?".
 He made the case that I was special, and that I deserved even more to have a spot.
 - Then.
 Nothing.
-But this time, my friend told me when they were shooting, and as it turned out, I had just slipped between the cracks.
+But this time, my new friend told me when they were shooting, as he had been hired for a key role (i.e. makeup artist to the actors), and as it turned out, I had just slipped between the cracks.
 I controlled my destiny this time and showed up to set on the first day, and they put me to work.
 On the second day, my name was on the call sheet.
 And I ended up working the entire shoot, and everyone was impressed with me by the time we wrapped, and got my credit.